Boquete/fake-news/README.md

 # fake-news
-Fighting fake newses and desinformation in web using modern tools
+Fighting fake news and desinformation in web using modern tools